YosaiProject/yosai/doc/docs/index.md

 one of Subject's access control methods.

 The following example confirms whether the user logged in above has sufficient privileges to approve a bowling tournament application.
-Infomation about the syntax will come later.
+We illustrate what is known as the *declarative style* authorization.
+Information about authorization styles can be found in the authorization documentation.

 ```Python